huseyinyilmaz/django-numerics/doc/source/index.rst

 Integration
 -----------
-To use django-numerics in a project first add it to INSTALLED_APPS in your django settings file.
+1) To use django-numerics in a project first add it to INSTALLED_APPS in your project's settings.py file.

 .. code-block:: python